HEATlab/sensitivity/README.md

 # Improvisational Teamwork Summer 2022

 # Sensitivity
 This repository hosts a collection of programs written by team *Improvisational-Teamwork* (part of the Summer 2022 HEATlab group).
 This work resulted in a publication at the 33rd ICAPS conference on Automatic Planning and Scheduling titled *"Sensitivity Analysis for Dynamic Control of PSTNs with Skewed Distributions"*.
-The paper is now [available] (https://ojs.aaai.org/index.php/ICAPS/article/view/27183/26956).
+The paper is now [available](https://ojs.aaai.org/index.php/ICAPS/article/view/27183/26956).

 <!--- Note that the files included in this repository need to be executed within the code environment created by team *Prob-In-Ctrl* of HEATlab, which can be accessed [here](https://github.com/HEATlab/Prob-in-Ctrl).
 Additionally, -->